Hollow Bastion, Re-Revisited

 Now it’s time for the real fight to begin.
-To do any serious damage, you have to destroy the barriers dividing you from the MCP, which spin around the arena at varying speeds making it hard to do consistent damage.
+To do any serious damage, you have to destroy the barriers dividing you from the MCP, which spin around the arena at varying speeds, making it hard to do consistent damage.
 You also can’t “lock on” to them in the traditional sense, so your combo finisher is especially important here for the sake of area damage.
 Explosion is particularly valuable here, which is probably why Final Mix+ handed it to you as a reward for the Solar Sailor sequence.
 Once there’s a gap in the wall, you need to get both Sora and Tron near the gap, which will trigger a Reaction Command that is the only way to harm the MCP.
 This is the first time in the game you’ve really had to rely on your partners just to progress the game during combat!
 Because Sora and Tron attack the MCP with a Reaction Command, some players prefer to use the Guardian Soul in this battle to get an extra Reaction Boost.
 There’s not much harm in it, as you only need your normal Keyblade damage for fighting Sark, and he’s quite weak.

 Speaking of Sark and his Allison Hayes impression, you’re going to have to fight Sark multiple times to defeat the MCP.
 You can take him out by attacking his head or, preferably, taking out both of his shins to stun him (also a handy time to have Explosion).
 The MCP will regenerate Sark after a while, but it will take so long for him to recover that you’ll have either landed some hits on the MCP in the interim, or at least ruined the MCP’s shield before Sark can get back on his feet.